 9.1 If an allegation is knowingly made frivolously, maliciously or for personal gain, disciplinary action may be taken.
+The Whistleblower does not need evidence but instead need to have reasonable belief that the concerns raised are true.

 10. The Responsible Officer